nickserv/danamccurdy.com/_posts/2017-08-16-difference-to-those-who-hate.md

 brick by brick,
-borrowing ignorance and prejudice from those around you, until all you can see of yourself is this wall that separates you from the rest of humanity.
+borrowing ignorance and prejudice from those around you, until you see yourself only as this wall that separates you from the rest of humanity.

 And what if you refrained